Français

 CLEO has a tool that creates a letter you can send to your employer asking for your ROE.
 You can use it by going to stepstojustice.ca/asking-for-roe.

-If you do not qualify for EI or you are waiting for EI, you may be able to get financial assistance from Ontario Works (OW).
+If you cannot get EI or you are waiting for EI, you may be able to get financial assistance from Ontario Works (OW).

-What are my rights if I am protected by a union?
+What are my rights if I am in a union?

 • how much notice your employer should give you

-• whether you should file a claim with the Ministry of Labour or go to court
+• whether to make a claim with the Ministry of Labour or Human Rights Tribunal, or go to court

 • what other rights you may have

-A lawyer who knows employment law can tell you how much notice a court might order.
 With a lawyer’s help, you might be able to agree on the amount of notice with your employer.
-An employer might want to avoid the cost of going to court.
+An employer might want to do this to avoid the cost of going to court.

 Making a claim

-A claim for unpaid wages must be filed with the Ministry of Labour within 2 years of the date the wages were owing.
+You must make a claim for unpaid wages to the Ministry of Labour within 2 years of when your employer owed you the money.

-Keep any documents or pay stubs you get from your employer.
-Also keep copies of any other documents that have to do with your job.
+Keep your pay stubs and documents from your employer, such as your employment contract.
+And keep copies of any other documents that relate to your job.

 If your employer is bankrupt